ofmukesh/Linux-System-Setups/README.md

 markdown
 # Linux System Setups

-This repository contains a collection of Bash scripts designed to simplify the installation of essential software on a Linux system, specifically Visual Studio Code (VSCode) and Brave Browser.
+This repository contains a collection of Bash scripts designed to simplify the installation of essential software on a Linux system.
 These scripts will help you save time and effort when setting up your Linux environment.

 For detailed instructions and additional information, please visit our [full documentation](https://marco-7.notion.site/Linux-System-Setup-8e7942bf011f424a99cdf81260b81816?pvs=4).